SoftwareEngineering-HomeWork/CSC510-Project3-WolfJobs-G17/README.md

 # Future Improvements✨

-**1. Email Service📧** - On getting selected/rejected to a job, the applicant should be getting an email about it.
+**1. Enhanced Security with 2FA/MFA** - Implement two-factor (2FA) or multi-factor authentication (MFA) to increase account security, ensuring a safe experience for all users.

 **2. Interview Video Submission** - Managers can request applicants to submit a video screening file and applicants can upload a video on their side of the portal.